Aaron98990/ways-of-the-game/fouls.md

 ## Offense outside the field of play
 > If, when the ball is in play:
-> - a player commits an offense [...] outside the field of play or
+> - a player commits an offense [against anyone except a team-mate or outside agent] outside the field of play or
-> - a [non-player] commits an offense against, or interferes with, an opposing player or a match official outside the field of play,
+> - a [non-player on the team lists] commits an offense against, or interferes with, an opposing player or a match official outside the field of play,
 > play is restarted with a free kick on the boundary line nearest to where the offense/interference occurred;
 > Law 12.4

-The above excludes offenses against team-mates or outside agents:
 - [A penalty kick is awarded for an direct free kick offense outside the field of play.
 Since the nearest boundary line is the penalty area, a penalty kick is awarded.](https://youtu.be/kW7fo3kRo14?feature=shared&t=8)
 <!-- Associated article to video is here: https://proreferees.com/2017/09/27/play-of-the-week-29/ -->
-## Offense against an outside agent
+## Offense against an outside agent or team-mate
 > If the referee stops play for an offence committed by a player [...] against an outside agent, play is restarted with a dropped ball Law 12.4

+>  a player commits a physical offence inside the field of play against: a team-mate - a direct free kick or penalty kick

 ## Extra person on the field
-> If a [non-player] enters the field of play, the referee must:
+> If a [non-player on the team lists] enters the field of play, the referee must:
 > - only stop play if there is interference with play
 >
 > If play is stopped and the interference was by: